open-5g/openrangym/_posts/experimental-platforms/2022-01-02-colosseum.md

 &nbsp;

 It combines 128 Standard Radio Nodes (SRNs), each equipped with NI USRP X310 Software-defined Radios (SDRs), with a Massive digital Channel Emulator (MCHEM) backed by an extensive FPGA routing fabric.
-MCHEM emulates in FPGA real-world wireless RF channel between the SRNs and it is able to capture effects such as fading, multipath, etc., for up to 256x256 independently customizable channels.
+MCHEM emulates in FPGA real-world wireless RF channels between the SRNs and it is able to capture effects such as fading, multipath, etc., for up to 256x256 independently customizable channels.
 Accessible as a cloud-based platform, Colosseum also provides unique experimentation and data-collection capabilities.
 {: .text-justify}

 <img src="/assets/post-assets/colosseum-architecture.png" class="post-image" alt="Colosseum Architecture" width="90%">